Palatal Expansion in Wakefield and Westerly, RI

 Can adults undergo palatal expansion?

-Yes, adults can undergo palatal expansion treatment, but the success of the treatment may depend on several factors such as the amount of bone growth, the health of the gums and teeth, and the severity of the orthodontic issues being addressed.
+Yes, adults can undergo palatal expansion treatment, but the success of the treatment may depend on several factors, such as the amount of bone growth, the health of the gums and teeth, and the severity of the orthodontic issues being addressed.
 It’s best to consult with an orthodontist to determine if palatal expansion is a suitable treatment option for an adult patient.

 Get Your Child The Care They Need

-Palatal expansion can help prevent your child from getting poor oral health.
+Palatal expansion can help prevent your child from developing poor oral health.
 If you believe your child requires this treatment, contact us at our Wakefield office at (401) 783-9890 or our Westerly office at (401) 596-2264 to schedule an appointment today.
-You can also fill out our online contact form and our staff will get back to you as soon as possible.
+You can also fill out our online contact form, and our staff will get back to you as soon as possible.
 We’re proud to provide services to Narragansett, South Kingstown, Charlestown, and Weekapaug, RI.

 Request Your Consultation